%mmacro for users in California. Learn more about changes to Data Transfer.

 To ensure user privacy, all user IDs in Campaign Manager 360 are encrypted whenever they're made visible to you, the customer.
-These user IDs can include cookies as well as mobile IDs in the IDFA, Android ID, and AdID formats.
+These user IDs can include cookies as well as device IDs.

 You will never be able to decrypt user IDs, and Google will not disclose the encryption method.
 No encryption keys will ever be provided to any Campaign Manager 360 customer or any third-party partner.
 The keys are used only as a means of providing encrypted IDs that can be shared by multiple Google or third-party accounts.

 Campaign Manager 360 provides user IDs in two locations:

 Regardless of the original format, the encrypted user ID values are alphanumeric, with a maximum of 50 characters.